DOMjudge/domjudge/doc/manual/team.rst

   disabled).
   Note that when compilation takes more than |COMPILETIME| seconds, it is aborted and this counts as a compilation error.
-  *Compilation errors do not incur penalty time.*
+  *Compilation errors do not incur penalty time.
+The administrator of the contest can change this scoring.*

 TIMELIMIT
   Your program took longer than the maximum allowed time for this